ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/README.md

 ## Scope of Analysis

-This directory contains the organized post-MD analysis workflows for the **5FWJ holo** system.
+This directory contains the organized post-MD analysis workflows for the **5FWJ metal-retained** receptor setup.
 Depending on the specific submodule, analyses may include:

 - global structural stability assessment,
 - local binding-pocket behavior,